CullyDesigns/CullyDesigns/README.md

 - 👋 Hi, I’m @CullyDesigns
-- 👀 I’m interested in data science and algorithmic trading
+- 👀 I’m interested in Python and Django
-- 🌱 I’m currently learning data visualization and data aggregation
-- 💞️ I’m looking to collaborate on analytic report models
 - 📫 How to reach me cullydesigns@gmail.com

 <!---